Please also see my All-Time World Cup Team Index.

 RM: Michel (Madrid)

 Michel was one of the best right wings in Spain's history.
 He was a member of Real Madrid's La Quinta del Buitre.
-He won 5 straight La Liga titles and two UEFA Cups in the 1980's.
+He won 5 straight La Liga titles and two UEFA Cups in the 1980's for Real Madrid.
 He was a fixture for the national team in that period.
 He won 66 caps.
 He played in both 1986 and 1990 World Cup Finals.

 LW: Francisco Gento (Cantabria)